OxygenCobalt/Auxio/info/ARCHITECTURE.md

 #### Music Access

-All music on a system is asynchronously indexed into the shared object `MusicStore`.
+All music on a system is asynchronously loaded into the shared object `MusicStore`.
 Because of this, **`MusicStore` may not be available at all times**.

-- ViewModels should try to await or gracefully exit if music is not available
+- ViewModels should try to await or gracefully exit the called method if `MusicStore` is not available
 - In the case that a ViewModel needs a `MusicStore` instance to function, an instance can be required.
 This should be done sparingly.
 - Other shared objects that rely on `MusicStore` [like `PlaybackStateManager`] will no-op if music is not available.

+If the loading status needs to be shown in a UI, `MusicViewModel` can be used to observe the current music loader response.

 #### Playback System